 Find out More >

-We are one of the few law firms in the UK that can truly offer clients a full legal service when it comes to food regulation.
+We are one of the few regulatory compliance law firms in the UK that can truly offer clients a full legal service when it comes to food regulation.
 We help clients from the initial launch of a new product and throughout the product life cycle.
 When clients face a product challenge, whether that be a marketing or food standards issue, we have successfully challenged adverse rulings.
 Where possible, we try to avoid court at all costs and make sure our clients' brands are protected.
 Where a piece of food regulation is particularly challenging, we will talk directly to the Regulators and the Public Affairs Consultancy.
 Find out More >

 We know that environmental regulation is at the forefront of our clients' agenda and that in recent years they have had to deal with increasingly complex obligations in relation to environmental compliance.
 Our specialist environmental team have extensive experience and represent clients who are under investigation by the Environmental Agency and local authorities.
 Find out More >